-14 of Adelaide's Most Iconic Dishes Everyone Should Try at Least Once
+16 Iconic Dishes in Adelaide To Try at Least Once

-From iced coffee to the giant pigeon statue, frog cakes to the Malls Balls, the number of icons that South Australia boasts is unparalleled.
-This trait continues throughout Adelaide’s food scene, with our restaurants creating some truly standout dishes that keep people coming back for more.
+From iced coffee, a giant pigeon statue and chicken salt to FruChocs and the Malls Balls, South Australia boasts its fair share of icons – some more prolific than others.
+This trait continues throughout the city’s food scene, with restaurants in Adelaide creating standout dishes that are mainstays on a menu and keep people coming back for more.

 Gnocco Fritto at Fugazzi